openstack/kayobe/doc/source/contributor/automated.rst

 * Overcloud (single OpenStack controller)
 * Seed
-* Seed hypervisor
-* Seed VM

-The seed VM environment may be used in an environment already deployed as a seed hypervisor.
+The `Universe from Nothing
+<https://github.com/stackhpc/a-universe-from-nothing/>`_ workshop may be of use
+for more advanced testing scenarios involving a seed hypervisor, seed VM, and separate control and compute nodes.

+.. _contributor-automated-overcloud:

 Overcloud
 =========